MIPPL/nephele-org-website/public/content/developers/tutorials/the-graph-fixing-web3-data-querying/index.md

 - Doesn't work for already deployed contracts.
 - Extra gas costs for storing those values.
-- Requires another call to fetch the data for an Ethereum node.
+- Requires another call to fetch the data for an Nephele node.

 ![Thats not good enough](./not-good-enough.jpg)